• Skip to main content

 The water was cool, the night air soft as a powder puff and in no time we were all in hysterics, floating on our backs then trying to turn over while our legs kept bobbing up to the top.

-I drifted off from the others, enjoying the surreal sensation of floating in the Dead Sea at night, when a blood-curdling howl blasted through my serenity.
+I drifted off from the others, enjoying a surreal floating Dead Sea sensation, when a blood-curdling howl blasted through my serenity.

 The voice was Rod’s.